Efficient Reallocation under Additive and Responsive Preferences: Ordinal preferences

-\begin{theorem} An assignment is possibly Pareto optimal iff it is SD-efficient iff it is RS-efficient iff there exists no cycle in $G(p)$ which contains at least one edge corresponding to a strict preference. \end{theorem} \begin{proof}
+\begin{theorem} A (discrete) assignment is (1) possibly Pareto optimal if and only if (2) there exists no cycle in $G(p)$ which contains at least one edge corresponding to a strict preference if and only if (3) it is Pareto optimal under lexicographic utilities. \end{theorem} \begin{proof}

-By the ordinal welfare theorem, a fractional assignment is possibly Pareto optimal iff it is SD-efficient (among the set of fractional assignments)~\citep{Atha11a,ABB14b,Mcle02a}.
-Furthermore, a discrete assignment $p$ that is SD-efficient among all discrete assignments is also SD-efficient among all fractional assignments because SD-efficiency of $p$ depends on the non-existence of a cycle with a strict edge in the underlying graph $G(p)$~\citep{Atha11a,KaSe06a}.
-Hence, we obtain the equivalences. \end{proof}
+We already established (2)$\iff$(3) in Theorem~\ref{th:lexi-opt}.
+We also know that (3)$\implies $(1) because if an assignment that is Pareto optimal with respect to lexicographic utilities, it is possibly Pareto optimal.
+It remains to be shown that (1)$\implies $(2).
+Suppose $p$ is not efficient with respect to lexicographic utilities, then by Theorem~\ref{th:lexi-opt}, $G(p)$ admits a cycle which contains at least one edge corresponding to a strict preference.
+Now consider an assignment $q$ which is a result of exchange of objects along the cycle.
+If $o$ points to $o'$ in the cycle, then the agent getting $o$ in $p$ now gets $o'$ in place of $o$.
+Since the cycle contains at least one one edge corresponding to a strict preference, assignment $q$ is a Pareto improvement over $p$ with respect to all utilities consistent with the ordinal preferences.
+Hence $p$ is not possibly Pareto optimal. \end{proof}

-Since the characterization in Theorem~\ref{th:lexi-opt} also applies to RS-efficiency and possible Pareto optimality, hence possible Pareto optimality can be tested in linear time.
+Since the characterization in Theorem~\ref{th:lexi-opt} also applies to possible Pareto optimality, hence possible Pareto optimality can be tested in linear time.
 The argument in the proof above also showed that possible Pareto optimality is equivalent to Pareto optimality under lexicographic preferences.

-We point out that a possibly Pareto optimal assignment may not be a necessarily Pareto optimal assignment. \begin{example} Consider two agents with identical preferences $o_1\succ o_2 \succ o_3 \succ o_4$.
-Every assignment is possibly Pareto optimal; however the assignment $p$ in which agent $1$ gets $\{o_1,o_4\}$ and 2 gets $\{o_2,o_3\}$ is not necessarily Pareto optimal since it is not Pareto optimal for the following utilities.
+The following example points out that a possibly Pareto optimal assignment may not be a necessarily Pareto optimal assignment. \begin{example} Consider two agents with identical preferences $o_1\succ o_2 \succ o_3 \succ o_4$.
+Every assignment is possibly Pareto optimal; however assignment $p=(o_1o_4|o_2o_3)$ is not necessarily Pareto optimal since it is not Pareto optimal for the following utilities.

 \end{example}